The best actress in all of England

 The Spanish claimed that Queen Elizabeth was a witch.
 The inquisitors had hundreds of ways to turn anything you said or did back on you as proof that you were a witch.
 There was only one defense against witchcraft at the time and that was to be a saint.
 A person had to take the high road and leave the Catholic Church behind on the low one.

 She would wear a special dress like this one but with more navy blue however she inadvertently started a fad and lots of women started wearing dresses like it and they complained of attracting birds.

 She changed after a few months to wearing this kind of a dress when diplomats came to court.
 Nobody else was allowed to wear a multi colored dress like hers.
 After a few minutes in the garden she would make a very difficult diplomatic proposal that would never be accepted under normal circumstances.
 Then she would signal a person with her kerchief who might trigger up to three more people and then a man around the corner would open a cage and release 30-80 of those birds we had trained.

 Suddenly she would be surrounded by at least a dozen ‘wild' birds and a few would land on her outstretched arm and she would ask an amazed ambassador if he had any food since the birds could communicate their hunger to her.
-(The Queen was actually terrified of birds and she never told anybody what made her that way but she was a really great actress and never showed her fear.)
+(The Queen actually didn't like birds flying around her face and she never told anybody what made her that way but she was a really great actress and never showed her feelings towards the birds.)

 almost always did and that is how she managed to get the best treaties made

-in spite of Spanish threats to all who made such treaties.
+in spite of Spanish threats to all who made treaties with England.
 These included

 safe harbors all over